GoDaddy review: is it any good for website hosting?

-There’s a ton of options for all kinds of users and websites.
-Prices are actually average except for cheap VPS hosting GoDaddy offers.
-But if you'd look at server resources, every plan includes a lot.
-More than what other average-priced hosts are offering.
+There are a ton of options for all kinds of users and websites.
+Prices are actually average too.
+However, for VPS, I'd suggest you check out our list of cheap VPS hosting solutions.

-In any case, there are 4 shared hosting plans.
+In any case, there are 3 shared hosting packages.
 All of them are very generous and include a free domain and unmetered bandwidth.
-The advertised prices are available with a 3-year subscription.
+The advertised prices are available with annual hosting plans.

 Looking at these plans, it’s safe to say that GoDaddy’s shared hosting is best for heavy websites that are not necessarily offering eCommerce functionality (for those you better check the best eCommerce hosting options).
 That means you are better off not dealing with sensitive data like credit card info on these.
 At the same time, they’ll be great for news sites, blogs, and portfolios because of the huge storage space capacities.

 The ultimate plan right now is the Economy annual plan.
 For just $1.99/mo.
 You get generous storage, a free domain, and unlimited bandwidth.
 However, be aware that the renewal fees are significantly higher.

 The increase after the renewal is anything but usual.
 That’ll happen with 99% of providers.
 That’s why you need to weigh your needs against the price to see if GoDaddy offers good value for you.